 During the academic term, the R.P.
 Bell Library is open close to 100 hours per week and can provide work and study space for up to 450 students and other researchers.

-Library patrons may browse the online Library Catalogue and access the libraries' digital collections by using one of the public workstations or by connecting to the University's wireless network.
+Library patrons may browse the online Novanet, the library's online discovery system and access the libraries' digital collections by using one of the public workstations or by connecting to the University's wireless network.

 Computer Access and Labs: